OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

 A real world example of this could be 'Amazon', Amazon has two applications, 'Amazon Accounting' and 'Amazon Prime'.
-Amazon as an organisation is an authorized DADOS and PISP, and is allowed to handle customer data as well as make Open Banking Payments.
+Amazon as an organisation is an authorized DADOS and PISP, and is allowed to handle customer data as well as make Open Finance Payments.
 Amazon Accounting should be assigned the domain role of DADOS and Amazon Prime should be assigned a domain role of PISP.

 In the future, should Amazon lose regulatory permission to be a PISP then only the Amazon Prime